Melissa Lucio: Post-conviction

 In April 2022, a juror on the trial, Johnny Galvan Jr., wrote in the Houston Chronicle that he had wrongly succumbed to peer pressure during deliberations and had changed his vote from a life sentence to the death penalty.
 The Mexican Ambassador to the United States, Esteban Moctezuma, announced on April 22 that he sent a letter to Governor Abbott asking him to grant executive clemency to Lucio, as "Mexico has historically manifested an unwavering commitment in its opposition to the death penalty."

 On April 25, 2022, the Texas Court of Criminal Appeals issued a stay of execution and ordered the 138th Judicial District Court of Cameron County to consider new evidence of Lucio's innocence in the death of her daughter.

-During the subsequent hearings, the District Attorney's office admitted that exculpatory evidence was withheld at trial, and both sides requested that the court overturn Lucio's conviction.
+During the subsequent hearings, the District Attorney's office admitted that exculpatory evidence was withheld at trial, including the fact that Alvarez suffered from a rare blood coagulation disorder which can cause extensive bruising, potentially explaining her extensive injuries.
+Both sides requested that the court overturn Lucio's conviction.
 In April 2024, District Judge Arturo Nelson, the same judge who had presided over Lucio's original trial, recommended that she be given a new trial.
-The case was then sent back to the Court of Criminal Appeals for a final decision.
+The case was then sent back to the Court of Criminal Appeals (CCA) for a final decision, which remained pending for two years.
+On September 24, 2026, the CCA denied Lucio's appeal by a 5–4 majority decision, stating that Judge Nelson's findings "exclusively reflect Applicant’s interpretation of the evidence and are often unsupported".
+The majority opinion held that Mariah Alvarez's injuries were too extensive to have been caused by a fall down the stairs, noting that her blood disorder did not explain many of her injuries, such as scratches and an apparent bite mark on her back.
+Lucio's lawyers said they would appeal the decision to the U.S. Supreme Court.